 ION Eskimo Standard Series Ice Auger

 Our first tool selection is an auger from ION.
 Tested and proven to work; ION Eskimo Standard Series Ice Auger is a very reliable and mess-free tool.
-You will realize a smooth cut with this tool because blade centering and position make it possible.
+You will realize a smooth cut with this tool because blade centring and position make it possible.

 Depending on the size you need, you can choose between 6-inch or 8-inch auger from ION yet still realize efficiency.
-Our pick weighs 26 pounds-40 percent less than gas-powered augers, it is a handy tool for the money.
+Our pick weighs 26 pounds-40 per cent less than gas-powered augers, it is a handy tool for the money.

 When you put money on this tool, reverse drilling means you will not need an ice skimmer.
 It is easy to use, thanks to the ergonomic handle and trigger position.

 The fact that it is affordable and highly rated is why we chose it for this review.
 Buy ION Eskimo Standard Series Ice Auger and drilling holes becomes a breeze.

 XtremepowerUS-1Person Post Hole Digger V-Type 55cc, Gas One Man Auger EPA, 2 Stroke with 4 Bit set

 Our second tool for this review is a 4-inch bit set posthole digger from XtremepowerUS.
 Being as highly rated as it is, we can attest to the efficiency of this 2-stroke, V-type, 55cc posthole digger from XtremepowerUS.
 The digger comes with a drill bit.

 However, if the 4-inch bit does not fit the bill, you can choose 6 –inches bit or higher before placing an order.